-Two photographers act as insurance
+Two photographers act as an insurance policy

 More angles, more photos